“A great artist can paint a great picture on a small canvas.”

-At this point we typically test for adhesion at 24 hrs, 3 days, 1 week, and 2 weeks.
+At this point, we typically test for adhesion at 24 hrs, 3 days, 1 week, and 2 weeks.

 If the paint passes the adhesion test at, say, 3 days, there is rarely a need to continue testing out further.

-A simpler, more down and dirty test, can be done scoring the paint with an “X” using an X-Acto blade, then apply masking tape over the center, burnish, then lift.
+A simpler, more down and dirty test, can be done by scoring the paint with an “X” using an X-Acto blade, then apply masking tape over the centre, burnish, then lift.
 In both cases you are seeing if the paint comes off.
 If not, then you have very good adhesion and no reason to believe that adhesion will lessen over time.

 You can also try rubbing the film with a wet Q-Tip to see if you get color lift, which can be another sign of an underbound film.

 Please note: Even though our Heavy Body and Fluid Acrylics are quite robust, when it comes to thinning, there are some products where we do recommend a lower level of water, such as our Acrylic Gesso which should not be thinned with more than 20% water, or our OPEN acrylics where we recommend a limit of two parts paint to one part water, or a 2:1 ratio.
 And of course we cannot comment about safe levels for thinning paints from other manufacturers.

 Technical Services Supervisor